dmolony/dm3270/README.md

 # dm3270
 Yet another TN3270 Terminal Emulator.
-Not usable just yet.
+Written in Java 8, using JavaFX.
 #### Modes
 There are four ways in which this software can currently be used - Spy, Replay, Mainframe and Terminal.
 These are described below.
 ![Initial screen](main1.png?raw=true "main")